About the college

 Wadham College has high academic standards and strong traditions in both humanities and sciences, maintained in an informal and progressive atmosphere.
-Close to the Bodleian Library, the University Science Area, and the city centre, it has large, quiet grounds with some of the most beautiful gardens in Oxford and a fine early 17th-century quad alongside more modern buildings.

 The college has a reputation for informality and lack of stuffiness.
 Graduate students generally find a strong sense of community at Wadham College, in which students are treated as individuals and can make friends from a wide variety of backgrounds.